JanNeuendorf/SVC16/specification/specification.typ

   image("colors_scaled.png", width: 40%),
   caption: [Output of the color example.],
 ) <colors>
-Can you figure why the program crashes if a button is pressed?
+Can you figure out why the program crashes if a button is pressed?
 How could this be fixed?
 ]